-The candidate must be aged 30 or under on 1 April 2020 (and give evidence, if required, of date of birth).
+The candidate must be aged 30 or under on the closing date for entries (and give evidence, if required, of date of birth).
 He/she must be working full-time in the employ of a regional station which has membership of CIRCOM Regional or as regularly employed freelance for that station.